 Vertex labels can be defined as static which means that vertices with that label cannot be modified outside the transaction in which they were created.

 Static vertex labels are a method of controlling the data lifecycle and useful when loading data into the graph that should not be modified after its creation.

 Edge and vertex labels can be configured with a time-to-live (TTL).
 Edges and vertices with such labels will automatically be removed from the graph when the configured TTL has passed after their initial creation.
 TTL configuration is useful when loading a large amount of data into the graph that is only of temporary use.
 Defining a TTL removes the need for manual clean up and handles the removal very efficiently.
 For example, it would make sense to TTL event edges such as user-page visits when those are summarized after a certain period of time or simply no longer needed for analytics or operational query processing.

 The following storage backends support edge and vertex TTL.

 Edge TTL is defined on a per-edge label basis, meaning that all edges of that label have the same time-to-live.
 Note that the backend must support cell level TTL.
-Currently only Cassandra and HBase support this.
+Currently only Cassandra, HBase and BerkeleyDB support this.

 1 2 3 4